Impact

 Risk and Exploitability

 Chromium rates the issue as Critical, with a CVSS score of 8.3.
-No EPSS score is publicly available, and the vulnerability is not listed in the CISA KEV catalog, implying that no known exploits have been observed in the wild yet.
+The EPSS score is reported to be very low, less than 1%, and the vulnerability is not listed in the CISA KEV catalog, indicating no known exploits have been observed in the wild.
 However, the need to compromise the renderer process can be achieved by serving a malicious web page, so the likelihood of exploitation is non‑negligible for active users of the affected Chrome versions.
 The only effective defense is to remove the flaw via an official update.

 OpenCVE Enrichment